alexkirikov/goit-pycore-hw-06/README.md

 #  goit-pycore-hw-06 - Address Book

 This project implements a simple **Address Book system** using Object-Oriented Programming principles in Python.
-It includes entities for contacts, phone validation, record management, and a collection class for storing and searching records.
+It includes entities for contacts, phone validation, records management, and a collection class for storing and searching records.

 The project also comes with a full suite of **unit tests** to ensure all functionality works as expected.